-You can add a hyperlink to a report item when you want your users to be able to click a link in a report and open a browser to the URL that you specify.
-A hyperlink can be a static URL or an expression that evaluates to a URL.
+You can add a hyperlink that will open a browser with a URL that you specify.
+The hyperlink can be a static URL or an expression that evaluates to a URL.
 If you have a field in a database that contains URLs, the expression can contain that field, resulting in a dynamic list of hyperlinks in the report.
-You can add hyperlinks to text boxes, images, charts, and gauges.
-You must ensure that the user has access to the URL that you provide.
+Make sure your report readers have access to the URL that you provide.

 In report design view, right-click the text box, image, or chart to which you want to add a link and then click Properties.

 In the Properties dialog box, click the Action tab.
 Read on for information about your options.

 On the Action tab, select Go to report.

 Specify the target report and parameters you want to use.
 The parameter names must match the parameters defined for the target report.

 Use the Add and Delete buttons to add and remove parameters, and the up and down arrows to order the list of parameters.

 Type or select a Value to pass for the named parameter in the drillthrough report.
 Click the Expression (fx) button to edit the expression.

 Select Omit to prevent the parameter from running.
 By default, this check box is cleared and not active.
 To select the check box, click the Expression (fx) button and either type True or create an expression.
 The check box is selected when you click OK in the Expression dialog box.

 See Add a Drillthrough Action on a Report for more information.